 This software began as a series of improvements I made to Oscar Vermeulen's 2015.12.15 software release.
-For the first several months of this software distribution's lifetime, it was considered an alternative to Oscar's stable version, but as of May 2017, Oscar now considers this to be the current stable version.
+For the first several months of this software distribution's lifetime, it was considered an alternative to Oscar's stable version, but as of May 2017, Oscar now considers the current stable version to be whatever we've most recently tagged as a stable release.

-You can consider the rest of this document a migration guide for users who are coming from Oscar's prior stable release.
-It may also be of use while reading through older messages on the mailing list, since they often give commands that differ under this version of the software.
+You can consider the rest of this document to be a migration guide for users who are coming from Oscar's final stable release.
+It may also be of use while reading through older messages on the mailing list, since they often give instructions that don't work properly with this software but which can be adjusted to work.

 This document ignores pure enhancements, bug fixes, and other things which do not change how the user interacts with the software from this site as compared with Oscar's prior stable version.
 If you want a detailed user-focused list of changes since that version, see the ChangeLog.
 For the low-level blow-by-blow, see the project timeline.